 Major new developments are posted as articles on the What'sNEW page.
 All of these articles are archived, and indexed on the "Index of What'sNEW in Cosmic Ancestry" webpage.
 Almost all are crosslinked with relevant interior pages, where return links are listed in the page-specific "What'sNEW" sections.

 Minor new developments are posted in page-specific "What'sNEW" sections of ordinary pages, with a blue ball or text icon.
 These include, as of 1999, all new Related Websites and Related Reading items.
-A few webpages have multiple What'sNEW sections for different subtopics.
+Some webpages (Neo-Darwinism..., Can The Theory Be Tested?, Life on Mars!) have multiple, subtopic-specific What'sNEW sections.

-Purple arrowheads signify links within this website: down or up on the same page, or back and forth between pages, as if it were a book.
+Purple arrowheads signify internal links (within this website): down or up on the same page, or back and forth between pages, as if it were a book.

 The Blue Ball signifies a link to a webpage not on this website.
 External links open in a new browser window (close to return).